 You can go birdwatching at Timpohon Gate via one of these ways:

-1. Drive up the main road yourself.
+- Drive up the main road yourself.
 However, before you do this, register at the park office near the entrance gate.
 Simply explain your intention to go birdwatching.
-There is a RM 100 deposit, and you’ll be issued special lanyards.
+There is a RM 100 deposit (inconsistent – there was no deposit requested during my recent trip in 2024), and you’ll be issued special lanyards.

 Tip: You can take the shuttle service one-way and go birdwatching at Timpohon Gate.
 Subsequently, walk down the road back, while continuing to look for birds.